Skip to main content

 Study Design

-The study will involve 120 firefighters, split into two groups: one continuing their usual diet and the other adopting a diet based on whole foods, including plant-based options, fish, eggs, and fermented foods.
+The study will involve 120 firefighters, split into two groups: one continuing their usual diet and the other adopting a diet based on whole foods, including plant-forward options, fish, eggs, and fermented foods.
 The study will measure cancer risk markers, cardiometabolic risk markers, and changes in microbiome composition over eight weeks, with the goal of reducing inflammation and cancer risk.